eam-00/Linux-Notes/Docker/docker-index.md

 3. Pod-to-Service Networking
 4. Internet-to-Service Networking

+**1- Container-to-Container Networking:**
+Primarly happens inside a Pod.
+Pods can contain a group of containers with the same IP address.
+Communication between container inside Pods happens via localhost.

 ## Liveness Probe
 Apps running for long periods of time eventually transition to a broken state, there is no recovery other than restart.